- Throughout history, women have faced pressure to have certain body shapes – often leading them to use extreme methods to achieve them.

-- Different body ideals have come in and out of fashion since, largely shaped by popular celebrities or even famous images and artworks.
+- Different body ideals have come in and out of fashion, shaped mainly by popular celebrities or even famous images and artworks.

 - With social media, users are constantly exposed to images – whether of everyday people or extremely photoshopped models and celebrities.